Professional Chipmunk Removal in Milwaukee, WI

 What Does a Chipmunk Look Like?

-Chipmunks are small ground-dwelling rodents weighing 2 to 5 ounces and measuring around 5 to 8 inches in length.
-The two most common species of chipmunks found in Wisconsin are the Eastern chipmunk and the least chipmunk.
-Eastern chipmunks have reddish-brown fur with white and black stripes on their face, back, and tail, while the least chipmunk has gray fur with yellowish-brown stripes.
-These rodents have short legs, bushy tails, and expandable cheek pouches that they use to store and carry food.
+Chipmunks are small, ground-dwelling rodents weighing between 2 and 5 ounces and measuring 5 to 8 inches in length.
+In Wisconsin, the two most common species are the Eastern chipmunk and the least chipmunk.
+Eastern chipmunks feature reddish-brown fur with distinctive white and black stripes along their face, back, and tail, while least chipmunks have gray fur accented with yellowish-brown stripes.
+These agile rodents have short legs, bushy tails, and expandable cheek pouches, which they use to store and transport food.

 Chipmunk Damage